mama-cailleach/python-portfolio/python-experiments/lua-scripts/README.md

   Converts structured text files (e.g., CSV or tab-separated values from Excel) into properly formatted Lua dictionary scripts.
 - **Game-Ready Output:**
   Ensures output is ready to be included as a Lua module or data file for use in your game code.
+- **Modular Structure:**
+  Scripts are organized to facilitate easy adaptation for different data formats and game requirements.

 ## How to Use

 1. Prepare your text file (CSV, TSV, or similar) with the data you want to convert.
-2. Run the provided script, specifying your input file.
+2. Run the appropriate Python script in this folder, specifying your input file.
 3. The script will output a `.lua` file containing the equivalent Lua dictionary/table.
 4. Import this generated file into your Lua project as needed.